peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 * The RFC2317 CNAME records in parent zones are created on demand when a PTR in a child zone is created.
 Pre-creating them on creation of an RFC2317 zone is currently not supported.
 * The RFC2317 CNAME records are managed records and can not be edited manually.
 In normal operation this should never be necessary.

-## IPAM AutoDNS
+## IPAM DNSsync
-IPAM AutoDNS is a new feature introduced with NetBox DNS 1.1 and replaces the experimental IPAM Coupling feature.
-The functionality of IPAM AutoDNS builds upon the IPAM Coupling functionality, but extends it in several ways, providing a much more powerful solution in larger environments.
+IPAM DNSsync is a new feature introduced with NetBox DNS 1.1 and replaces the experimental IPAM Coupling feature.
+The functionality of IPAM DNSsync builds upon the IPAM Coupling functionality, but extends it in several ways, providing a much more powerful solution in larger environments.

 **This solution totally replaces IPAM Coupling.** It is not possible to continue to use IPAM Coupling starting from NetBox DNS version 1.1.
 IPAM Coupling has always been labelled an experimental feature which was bound to change significantly, and with the release of NetBox DNS 1.1 this change is taking place.

 ### Basic functionality
-The functionality of IPAM AutoDNS is based on mapping IPAM Prefix objects to NetBox DNS View objects.
+The functionality of IPAM DNSsync is based on mapping IPAM Prefix objects to NetBox DNS View objects.
 An IPAM prefix can be assigned to one or multiple DNS views via the edit view for View objects.

 If a prefix is assigned to one or more views, NetBox DNS checks all IP addresses in the prefix for their 'DNS Name' field.
 If the DNS name ends in the zone name of any zone within the view, an address record within that zone is created so that the records's FQDN matches the DNS name of the IP address.